planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 __How to:__

-A. Create a definition and a definition dbxref column in the ontology class management sheet.
+* Create a definition and a definition dbxref column in the ontology class management sheet.
-B. If this term was found in another ontology you can reuse the definition.
+* If this term was found in another ontology you can reuse the definition.
 Be sure to record the other ontology class ID in the definition dbxref column.
-C. If this term is not found in another ontology.
+* If this term is not found in another ontology.
 Look back through your Literature Term Collection Sheet (fig 1) to find your notes about first mention of a class.
 Retrieve these defintions from the publications for your classes.
 Record the definition and the PMID or other offical ID in your defintion dbxref column.

 __Software:__
-   A. Google Sheets
+  Google Sheets

 __Required Skills:__
-	A. Reading
+  Reading